BFipe/api-pizza/README.md

 2. Open terminal in this folder (Type cmd or open with VSCode and press ctrl + ~)
 3. Type:

-	for the first time or when pulled new version: docker-compose up -d --build
+	For the first time or when pulled new version:

+		docker-compose up -d --build

-	every other time after shutdown: docker-compose up -d
+	Every other time after shutdown:

+		docker-compose up -d

+	To shutdown containers:

+		docker-compose down

 Port for api: http://localhost:5000/